RILL lesson structure

 Words of the day

-Words of the day words are tier two words (Beck et al., 2002) selected from the story from the lesson.
-Tier two words are:
+Words of the day words are tier two words (Beck et al., 2002) which can also be found in the story Tier two words are:

 Instructor contextualises word